Vulkan Environment for SPIR-V

 Evaluation of Expressions

 Implementations may rearrange floating-point operations using any of the mathematical properties governing the expressions in precise arithmetic, even where the floating- point operations do not share these properties.
-This includes, but is not limited to, associativity and distributivity, and may involve a different number of rounding steps than would occur if the operations were not rearranged.
+This includes, but is not limited to associativity and distributivity, and may involve a different number of rounding steps than would occur if the operations were not rearranged.
 In shaders that use the SignedZeroInfNanPreserve Execution Mode the values must be preserved if they are generated after any rearrangement but the Execution Mode does not change which rearrangements are valid.
 This rearrangement can be prevented for particular operations by using the NoContraction decoration.

-If the NoContraction decoration is applied then operations may not be rearranged, so, for example, a + a - a must account for possible overflow to infinity.
-If infinities are not preserved then the expression may be replaced with a, since the replacement is exact when overflow does not occur and infinities may be replaced with undefined: values.
+For example, in the absence of the NoContraction decoration implementations are allowed to implement a + b - a and a×ba{a \times b}\over{a} as b.
+The SignedZeroInfNanPreserve does not prevent these transformations, even though they may overflow to infinity or NaN when evaluated in floating-point.If the NoContraction decoration is applied then operations may not be rearranged, so, for example, a + a - a must account for possible overflow to infinity.
+If infinities are not preserved then the expression may be replaced with a despite the NoContraction decoration, since the replacement is exact when overflow does not occur.
 If both NoContraction and SignedZeroInfNanPreserve are used then the result must be infinity for sufficiently large a.

 Precision of Individual Operations